Marcus Vipsanius Agrippa

 Agrippa defeated Pompey in the battles of Mylae and Naulochus in 36 BC.
 In 33 BC, he served as curule aedile.
 Agrippa commanded the victorious Octavian's fleet at the Battle of Actium in 31 BC.
-Following the victory at Actium, Octavian became emperor and took the title of Princeps, while Agrippa remained as his close friend and lieutenant.
+A few years after the victory at Actium, Octavian became emperor and took the title of Princeps, while Agrippa remained as his close friend and lieutenant.
 Agrippa assisted Augustus in making Rome "a city of marble".
 Agrippa renovated aqueducts to provide Roman citizens from every social class access to the highest quality public services, and was responsible for the creation of many baths, porticoes, and gardens.
 He was also awarded powers almost as great as those of Augustus.
 He had veto power over the acts of the Senate and the power to present laws for approval by the People.
 He died in 12 BC at the age of 50–51.
-Augustus honored his memory with a magnificent funeral and spent over a month in mourning.
+Augustus honoured his memory with a magnificent funeral and spent over a month in mourning.
 His remains were placed in Augustus' own mausoleum.

 Agrippa was also known as a writer, especially on geography.
 Under his supervision, Julius Caesar's design of having a complete survey of the empire made was accomplished.
 From the materials at hand he constructed a circular chart, which was engraved on marble by Augustus and afterwards placed in the colonnade built by his sister Vipsania Polla.
 Agrippa was also husband to Julia the Elder (who had later married the second Emperor Tiberius), and was the maternal grandfather of Caligula and the maternal great-grandfather of the Emperor Nero.